rtk-incubator/rtk-query/docs/concepts/mutations.md

 #### Provides

 A _query_ can _provide_ entities to the cache.
-The `provides` argument accepts either an array of `{type: string, id?: string|number}` or a callback that returns such an array.
+The `provides` argument can both be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
 That function will be passed the result as the first argument and the argument originally passed into the `query` method as the second argument.

 #### Invalidates